 - Responsible Decision Making– making good choices about one’s own behaviours; problem solving situations appropriately

-“Gifted children demonstrate greater maturity in some domains over others, they may be at greater risk for specific kinds of social-emotional difficulties if their needs are not met” (NAGC)
+“Gifted children demonstrate greater maturity in some domains over others, they may be at greater risk for specific kinds of social-emotional difficulties if their needs are not met” – National Association for Gifted Children (NAGC)

 So here is an example of the activities we carried out.
-Using a map with different facial expressions placed on different coordinates on the map, KUBO was coded to go to a facial expression and pick a corresponding task-card.
-The task cards ask: “How do you think this person is feeling?” and “Why do you think this person is feeling this way?” and “What could have happened to this person?
-In this way students first analyse a facial expression, and then come up with a suggestion for why this person might be feeling a certain way.
+Using a map with different facial expressions placed on different coordinates on the map, KUBO was coded to go to a facial expression and pick a corresponding task card.
+The task-cards ask: “How do you think this person is feeling?” and “Why do you think this person is feeling this way?” and “What could have happened to this person?
+In this way, students first analyze a facial expression and then come up with a suggestion for why this person might be feeling a certain way.
 This means they recall situations and express feelings without necessarily having to speak about their own private emotional experiences.

 With KUBO, I was able to take a complex topic like SEL and make it easy and fun for my students.
 KUBO made things so easy and really needs no prior experience, it is easy to put with any subject in the classroom and instantly makes even the toughest of tasks more engaging and fun.
 That’s what I call a WIN!